A Smoothed GMM for Dynamic Quantile Preferences Estimation: Application

 \section{Application}

-In this section, we first adapt our general quantile Euler equation \eqref{eq:Euler suming dimensions} to intertemporal consumption model with multiple assets.
-Then we apply our method to estimate the risk attitude together with the elasticity of intertemporal substitution.
+In this section, we first employ our general quantile Euler equation \eqref{eq:Euler suming dimensions} to an intertemporal consumption model with multiple assets.
+Then, we apply our method to estimate the main parameters characterizing the preferences, i.e., the risk attitude and the elasticity of intertemporal substitution.